 We all want to get those gorgeous travel photos - you know, the ones that everyone seems to be able to take on their smartphones and that look like they belong in coffee table books?
-As we head off to far-flung destinations (no worries about roaming fees thanks to Feel At Home), we're excited to test out our smartphone camera skills and perfect the landscape shot.
+As we head off to far-flung destinations (no worries about roaming fees thanks to Go Roam), we're excited to test out our smartphone camera skills and perfect the landscape shot.
 Instagrammer Allan Hinton gives us his tips...

 This summer, we plan to be somewhere far, far away, exploring distant lands (and beaches), roaming and relaxing.

 And with our handy smartphone (which has a camera, books, language and translation apps, maps, wallet and more in one little gadget), we can travel light.
-And relax knowing that we won’t be hit with any unexpected roaming charges, as long as we travel to one of our 60 global Feel At Home destinations.
+And with Go Roam, you can reduce your stress when you travel to one of our 70+ global Go Roam destinations.

 One thing we haven’t perfected yet?
 How to take gorgeous landscape shots with our phone.
 Y’know, the ones with atmospheric sunrises/sunsets.
 And people in an ocean looking to the great beyond and making us feel the power of nature at its most sublime.